billba/prague/README.md

 ### `Observable`s and `Promise`s

 `Observable`s are a powerful and flexible approach to writing asynchronous code, but you don't have to go all the way down that rabbit hole to use *Prague*.
-All you need to knoe is that an `Observable` emits zero or more values, and then either throws an error or completes. *Prague* `Transforms` never emit more than one value, which will always be a `Result`.
+All you need to know is that an `Observable` emits zero or more values, and then either emits an error or completes. *Prague* `Transforms` either emits an error or emits one `Result` and completes.

 #### Calling a `Transform`